realworldocaml/book/en/error-handling.md

 ```

 In this case, we can benefit from the laziness of `Error`, since the
-thunk won't be called until the `Error.t` is converted to a string.
+thunk won't be called unless the `Error.t` is converted to a string.

-The most common way to create an `Error.t` is based on an
+The most common way to create `Error.t`s is using _s-expressions_.
+An
-_s-expression_.
-The basic idea is pretty simple.
-An s-expression is
-a balanced parenthetical expression where the leaves of the
+s-expression is a balanced parenthetical expression where the leaves
-expressions are strings.
+of the expressions are strings.
 Thus, the following is a simple
 s-expression:

 ```